 What are some of the most intelligent movies ever made?
 We keep getting asked that question.
 So, we decided to list them down.
-Isn’t it fun that every once in a while a movie comes along that completely f**ks up your brain?
-Yes, you may come out irritated–or, completely mesmerized, in my case–but slowly, you have the temptation to watch the film again just so that you can fully understand it.
+Isn’t it funny that every once in a while, a movie comes along that completely f**ks up your brain?
+Yes, you may come out irritated–or completely mesmerized, in my case–but slowly, you have the temptation to watch the film again just so that you can fully understand it.
 These top intelligent movies are the perfect examples of films that you may have got a gist of when you first watched but never fully understood it.
 So, you watched it again.
-And then, again and again till the time you fully “got it”.
+And then, again and again till the time you fully “got it.”
 Basically, these movies test your intelligence.
-With that clarified, here is the list of top clever movies ever made.
-You might find some these smart films on Netflix or Amazon Prime.
+With that clarified, here is the list of the top clever movies ever made.
+You might find some of these smart films on Netflix or Amazon Prime.

 Read More: Best Racing Movies of All Time